theol0403/7842B-Journal/logs/19-10-10 - Lift PID.md

 # 11-10-2019 - Lift PID

 Today I worked on the lift PID.
-I had to find a way to stabilise the sides.
+I had to find a way to stabilize the sides.

 Currently, here is the driver control mapping: